For more information, see the box "Evaluate the Source" on the right.

 See the tab above "Get the Full Text" for help in obtaining the items you identify in the databases below.

-It is important to consider the type of publication you are using for research.
+It is important to consider the type of publication you are using for research!

 Scholarly Journals report on research in a particular discipline.
 The articles are peer-reviewed by other scholars to verify accuracy and validity.
 Example: Journal of Educational Psychology